 Keystone Trackwork

-The model railroad comprises seven bypass or alternate track sections.
+The model railroad comprises eight bypass or alternate track sections.
 These track sections allow one or more trains to move off the mainline and wait until another train passes on the mainline.
-Space constrains us to limit each train to one or two locomotives and five or six cars on a few of these bypass tracks.
+Space constrains us to limit each train to one or two locomotives and ten cars on some of these bypass tracks.
+Two of these bypass track sections, Ashland and Girardville, have room for one of these train lengths.
+Titusville is more limited and can only handle special situations for short trains or locomotive runarounds during switching.
+Five of the sections are long enough to hold two or more trains - one behind another: Williamsport, Scranton, Pottsville - Allentown, Philadelphia - Reading, and Philadelphia Reverse

 With this configuration we plan to support up to 12 trains concurrently.